North Bengal

-North Bengal (উত্তরবঙ্গ Uttôrboṅgo, Uttar Banga) is a cross-border cultural–geographic region consisting of the north-western areas of Bangladesh as well as the northern part of the West Bengal state of India.
-Bounded to the east by the Jamuna and in the south by the Ganges, it roughly consists of the Rajshahi and Rangpur Divisions of Bangladesh, as well as the Jalpaiguri and most of the Malda Division of the Indian state of West Bengal (excluding Murshidabad).
+North Bengal (উত্তর বাংলা or, উত্তর বঙ্গ; Uttor Bangla, Uttor Bongo) is a cross-border cultural–geographic region consisting of the north-western regions of Bangladesh as well as the northern portion of the West Bengal state of India.
+Bounded to the east by the Jamuna and in the south by the Padma, it roughly consists of the Rajshahi and Rangpur Divisions of Bangladesh, as well as the Jalpaiguri and most of the Malda Division of the Indian state of West Bengal (often excluding Murshidabad).
 Under a broader sense it can also include adjacent areas considered culturally or geographically part of Bengal, such as Mahananda River basin.
+Within the context of Bangladesh, this region is also referred to as Uttoranchal (the northern region) or Uttor Bangladesh (Northern Bangladesh).

-It is roughly coterminous with the historical region of Barind, which gives its name to the Barind Tract, located within this region.
+It is roughly coterminous with the historical region of Barind (Varendra), which gives its name to the Barind Tract, located within this region.

 Administrative regions

 In Bangladesh

 Map of Bangladesh showing North Bengal in green and South Bengal in red.